balsoft/thunderstruct/README.md

 You can undo and redo changes to the cursor.
 Once again, depress `Alt` and press `u` to undo your cursor change or `Shift+u` (`U`) to redo the change you just undid.

+There is also another way to navigate the cursor tree.
+See `#` and `@` commands in the [Commands](#commands) section.

 ## Editing

 While in `Normal` mode, you can press `d` to delete the pointee, `D` (Shift+d) to delete everything from the beginning of pointee to the beginning of the next sibling, and `Alt+d` to delete the parent of the pointee.

 Pressing `y` will yank (copy) the current pointee and insert it to the top of the clipboard, `p` will paste from the top of the clipboard (dropping your cursor to Char if needed), `P` will do the same but remove (pop) the top of the clipboard, leaving older entries, and `Y` will just remove the top of the clipboard.

 You can also press `i`/`I` to go to the first/last Char of the current pointee and enter the `Insert` mode.
 Pressing `c` will delete the pointee and go to `Insert` mode in its place, and pressing `C` (Shift+c) will delete everything between the beginning of the pointee to the beginning of the next sibling and then go to `Insert` mode, and `Alt+c` will delete the parent and then go to `Insert` mode.

 You can undo the changes done by `d`, `D`, `Alt+d`, `c`, `C`, `Alt+c`, or things you've typed in a single Insert mode session by pressing `u`. `U` will re-do the change you just undid.

+## Commands

+To enter Command mode, press `:` while in Normal mode.
+Now, everything you type will get appended to the current command. `RET` (Enter) executes the command.

+So, for example, if you're in Normal mode and press `:` `w` `RET`, a command `"w"` will get executed.

+The "w" command, coincidentally, is writing.
+If a file is currently open (e.g. you've started thunderstruct with an argument), it will write to that file.
+You can also pass it a file to write by appending characters to the command, e.g. `"wREADME.md"` will write to the file "README.md".

+The "q" command will quit the editor.
+If the contents of the buffer differs from the contents of the file on disk, it will tell you so.
+You can use "q!" command to exit anyways.

+The "e" command will open a file for editing.
+It can be passed an argument similarly to "w", e.g. "eREADME.md" will open README.md.

+The "#" command will change the cursor tree types to its argument.
+The argument is comma-separated list of first characters of names of the structure units ('c' for Char, 'w' for Word, etc.).
+E.g. "#l,c" will change the cursor to be [Line, Character].
+The command makes sure to keep the pointee either the same or as close as possible to the current one.

+The "@" command will either change the cursor tree types or cursor tree indicies, depending on the argument.

+- If the argument is same as for "#" (comma-separated list of characters), then the end of the cursor tree is updated to have these types.
+  E.g. "@w" when the cursor is `[Line, Char]` will turn the cursor into `[Line, Word]`, and "@w,c" when the cursor is `[Line, Sentence, Word]` will turn the cursor into `[Line, Word, Char]`.
+- If the argument is a comma-separted list of non-negative integers, then the end of the cursor tree will be updated to have these indicies.
+  E.g. "@0" when the cursor is `[Line, Char]` will jump to the first character of the line, and "@5,9" will jump to the 10th character of the 6th line.